 waste their lives and skills in the trenches.
 (One of his brightest

 students, Harry Moseley, on track for a Nobel Prize for his work on

 using X-rays to probe the electronic structure of atoms, had been

 killed in Turkey.)

-Near the end of the war
+Near the end of the war Rutherford returned to

-non-war science.
+the pursuit of non-war science.
 While playing marbles by bombarding light atoms with

 alpha rays, he observed outgoing protons of energy larger than that of